 - Regeneration and redevelopment of former factory site for B1/B8/5,600sq m Asda store at Worksop for CEG

 Sarah has significant experience in managing and leading multi-disciplinary teams on a wide range of major (and minor) projects, with particular emphasis on largescale residential/mixed use/commercial (non-retail) schemes.
-Sarah’s specific area of knowledge is Environmental Impact Assessment (EIA) where she has over fifteen years of experience of advising, managing and co-ordinating Environment Statements to accompany planning applications.
+Sarah’s specific area of knowledge is Environmental Impact Assessment (EIA) where she has over twenty years of experience of advising, managing and co-ordinating Environment Statements to accompany planning applications.

 Graham joined Rapleys in 2015 and has progressed to be a partner.
 He shares the leadership of the charities sector within development services.
 Graham brings together his general practice surveying experience with his skill of working with clients and groups from all backgrounds.